symfony/symfony/UPGRADE-5.0.md

 WebServerBundle
 ---------------

- * The bundle has been removed.
+ * The bundle has been deprecated and can be installed separately.
+You may also use the Symfony Local Web Server instead.